Clemapfel/jluna/docs/manual.md

 #### Creating a Julia Variable

-To create a new variable, `Module::create_or_assign` is the most performant option that still offers safety and automatic boxing.
+To create a new variable, `Module::create_or_assign` is the most performant option, that still offers safety and automatic boxing.
 If we specifically want to create a new variable **and** get a named proxy pointing to it, `Module::new_*` is best for this.
-It simply calls `create_or_assign`, then accesses the variable in the fastest way possible and returns a proxy managing that variable to us.
+It simply calls `create_or_assign`, then accesses the variable in the fastest way possible, returning a proxy managing that variable to us.

 #### Calling a Julia Function